Office: PAS 243

 - WV Fellow AASP Listed on USOC Sport Psychology Registry

-Counseling and psychotherapy with athletes Mental health issues of athletes Ethics and professinal issues in SEP
+Counseling and psychotherapy with athletes mental health issues of athletes Ethics and professional issues in SEP

-Ed serves as a Professor in the Department of Sport Sciences within the WVUCollege of Physical Activity and Sport Sciences.
-Born in New Haven Connecticut in 1952, he received his BS from Tennessee Technological University in Biology and Secondary Education in 1974, his MS in Physical Education from West Virginia University in 1979, and his Ed.D. in Counseling Psychology from WVU in 1989.
+Dr. Ed Etzel serves as a Professor in the Department of Sport Sciences within the CPASS.
+Born in New Haven, CT, in 1952, he received his B.S. from Tennessee Technological University in Biology and Secondary Education in 1974, his M.S. in Physical Education from WVU in 1979, and his Ed.D. in Counseling Psychology from WVU in 1989.

-He has developed and teaches a variety of sport psychology courses at the graduate level (e.g., Counseling College Student-athletes, Psychological Aspects of Performance Enhancement, Ethics and Professional Issues, sport psychology doctoral practicum, research, supervision), as well as undergraduate Psychological Aspects of Sport and Psychological Aspects of Sport.
-Ed has edited three books on the provision of counseling and psychological services to college student-athletes, authored over 25 book chapters, published over 25 refereed journal articles, and made numerous conference presentations since the late 1970s.
+Etzel has developed and teaches a variety of sport psychology courses at the graduate level (e.g., Counseling College Student-Athletes, Psychological Aspects of Performance Enhancement, Ethics and Professional Issues, Sport Psychology doctoral practicum, research, supervision), as well as undergraduate Psychological Aspects of Sport and Psychological Aspects of Sport.
+Etzel has edited three books on the provision of counseling and psychological services to college student-athletes and coedited a book on ethics in sport, exercise and performance psychology.
+He has written over 25 book chapters, published over 25 referred journal articles, and made numerous conference presentations.

-In a previous lifetime, Ed served as the coach of the WVU Rifle team from 1976-89, turning in a 101-3 career coaching record.
-He coached over 30 WVU All-Americans and guided his teams to five NCAA National Championships during the 1980s.
-Ed was an active duty officer in the US Army Medical Service Corps for nearly three years during the Vietnam War and subsequently for 10 years in the US Army Reserves, retiring at the rank of Captain.
-Ed was the Gold Medalist at the 1984 Olympics in Los Angeles in the Men’s English Match Rifle event and was a Gold Medalist in the 1978 World Championships and 1979 Pan American Games.
+In a previous lifetime, Etzel served as the coach of the WVU Rifle team from 1976-89, turning in a 101-3 career coaching record.
+He coached over 30 WVU All-Americans and guided his teams to four NCAA National Championships during the 1980s.
+He was an active duty officer in the US Army Medical Service Corps for nearly three years during the Vietnam War and subsequently for 10 years in the US Army Reserves, retiring at the rank of Captain.
+Etzel was the Gold Medalist at the 1984 Olympics in Los Angeles in the Men’s English Match Rifle event and was a Gold Medalist in the 1978 World Championships and 1979 Pan American Games.
 He was 11- time National Champion and set numerous national rifle records as a member of the U.S. Shooting Team.
-Ed is an avid exerciser, animal lover, DJ on WWVU-fm, golfer, amateur cook, gardener, guitar player and water color painter.
-He is married to Anne Cather, MD.
+Etzel is an avid exerciser, animal lover, retro rock and blues DJ on WWVU-fm radio, golfer, amateur cook, gardener, guitar player and water color painter.
+He is married to G. Anne Cather, M.D.
 They reside in Morgantown.